In this section:

 The module provides the following functions:

-lookup(<request>, <parameters>) requests data from an external storage available via the Dr.Web LookupD module.
-The <request> argument must correspond to a section in the Dr.Web LookupD settings (the string <type>@<tag>).
-The <parameters> argument is optional.
-It describes substitutions that will be used to generate a request.
+•lookup(<request>, <parameters>) requests data from an external storage available via the Dr.Web LookupD module.
+The <request> argument must correspond to a section in the Dr.Web LookupD settings (the <type>@<tag>string).
+The <parameters> argument is optional and describes substitutions to be used to generate a request.
 The following automatically permitted markers can be used:

-$d, $D is automatically replaced with domain, the domain sent by the client component.
+▫$d, $D is automatically replaced with domain—the domain name sent by the client component.

-These arguments are set as a table.
-Keys and values of this table must be strings.
+Arguments are set as a table, which keys and values must be strings.
 The function returns an array of strings that are results of the request;

-check(<checked string>, <request>, <parameters>) returns true if <checked string> is found in the external repository, available via the Dr.Web LookupD module.
-The arguments <request> and <parameters> are equivalent to the arguments of the lookup function (see above).
-The <checked string> argument is supposed to be a string or a table with the __tostring metamethod (i.e. that can be formatted into a string).
+•check(<checked string>, <request>, <parameters>) returns true if <checked string> is found in the external repository, available via the Dr.Web LookupD module.
+The <request> and <parameters> arguments are equivalent to the arguments of the lookup function (see above).
+The <checked string> argument must be a string or a table with a __tostring metamethod (i.e. that can be transformed into a string).

 2.Examples